-Policy Goal 5.1 State law provides a child sex trafficking-specific hearsay exception that applies to non-testimonial evidence to reduce reliance on victim testimony.
+Policy Goal 5.1 Non-testimonial evidence may be admitted through a child sex trafficking-specific hearsay exception to reduce reliance of victim testimony.

 Florida law allows out-of-court statements made by a commercially sexually exploited child under 17 years of age to be admitted into evidence in lieu of, or for the purpose of corroborating, the child's testimony.
 Specifically, Fla.
 Stat.
 Ann. § 90.803(23)(a) (Hearsay exceptions; availability of declarant immaterial) states,